 Of important note, Shenandoah is also a borough of artists.
 Shenandoah has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Shenandoah’s character.

-As is often the case in a small borough, Shenandoah doesn't have a public transportation system that people use for their commute.
+Shenandoah is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Shenandoah with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.42% of adults in Shenandoah have a bachelor's degree or advanced degree.
+The citizens of Shenandoah are slightly less educated than the national average of 21.84% for the average city or town: 13.42% of adults in Shenandoah have a bachelor's degree or advanced degree

 The per capita income in Shenandoah in 2022 was $24,062, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $96,248 for a family of four.
 However, Shenandoah contains both very wealthy and poor people as well.